Gluten-Free Ricotta Cake with Almond Flour

 A portion of ricotta cake with blueberry sauce on a white plate.

-About this flourless lemon ricotta cake
+About this almond ricotta cake

 Front view of the inside of a ricotta cake with blueberry sauce.